robertobuso/kill-the-kings/README.md

 http://bit.ly/2SXfHZa

-Disclaimer: still a work in progress
+Still a work in progress, but please give it a try and tell us what you think!